 (2) The specified period (the period of exclusivity) is not to exceed 10 years.

-[Section 11WM inserted by No. 53 of 2003 s.
+[Section 11WM inserted: No. 53 of 2003 s.
 64.]

 11WN.
 Requirements for regulations

 (1) The Minister may, under section 11WM, recommend the making of regulations in respect of a distribution licence or a trading licence only if he or she considers that —